Welcome to the OpticianWorks Consumers Guide To Buying Glasses 2018

 Do know that in the US your doctor determines your prescription, not your optician.
 So please do not get angry with them when a new prescription does not work for you.
-It would be like yelling at your pharmacist because your antibiotic did not cure your cold.
+It would be (a little) like yelling at your pharmacist because your antibiotic did not cure your cold.

 Do realize that if you are presbyopic (meaning that you need an add power, and should wear a lined multi-focal or progressive) and that if you have a change in prescription, that one area of your vision will be better and one will be worse!

 PLEASE Re-Read that — Realize that if you are presbyopic (meaning that you need an add power, and wear a multi-focal or progressive) and that if you have a change in prescription that one area of your vision will be better and one will be worse!
 Stop torturing your doctor, optician or ECP!
 It is a simple fact that you cannot have perfect vision in all ranges.
 You are o-l-d.
 Get over it.
 If the doctor’s prescription provides you with crisp distance vision, chances are that you will lose some of the clarity that you had with near vision in your old pair.
 The only way around this is having individual pairs of glasses for the different ranges you need.

 Pssst- Here is one little insider secret that I will let you in on: Bifocal contact lenses rarely, if ever, work!
 Or, they work for a year or so and as your reading power increases with age they stop working.
 Don’t say I didn’t warn you!

 Do buy a BIG frame if you want a progressive to work well.
 If you want a progressive to work well, it needs room to do it.
 Yes, the optician will probably tell you it will work just fine, and the lens company will probably tell you it will work, but guess what?
 It won’t.